LucasDelfino92/morrowindsharp/mw#.md

 # Disclaimer

-The guide presented here assumes you have already followed all instructions found in the [**Morrowind++ Part 1**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#morrowind-part-1) page, as well as those found in the [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/update/mw++.md#tools) section of the **Morrowind++ Part 2** page.
+The guide presented here assumes you have already followed all instructions found in the [**Morrowind++ Part 1**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#morrowind-part-1) page to setup the Morrowind Code Patch, MGE XE, and Mod Organizer 2, as well as those found in the [**Morrowind++ Part 2**](https://github.com/Sigourn/morrowind-improved/blob/update/mw++.md) page to setup TES3View, TES3Merge, TESAME, WryeMash, and tes3cmd.
 Please abstain from using this guide until you've correctly set up Morrowind and the recommended tools and mods.

 Those of you who plan to follow this guide are advised to start a new game from scratch if you wish to install the Balance section.